haroldparas/my-portfolio/README.md

 - 🔔 **React-Toastify Notifications** for form interaction feedback
 - 📩 **EmailJS Integration** for direct email functionality in the contact form
 - 🖼️ **Supabase Integration**: Project images are stored in a **Supabase public bucket** and fetched dynamically
+- 🗄️ Supabase SQL Editor + Functional Database – used to handle and store feedback form submissions
 - 🖱️ **Custom Mouse Cursor** – adds a unique interactive experience for users
 - 📱 **Fully Responsive** – works seamlessly on desktop, tablet, and mobile